Teaching Philosophy

 Applied Learning Grant, 2025

-Undergraduate Research Program, 2025
+Undergraduate Research and Creative Activity Program (2), 2025

 Claude Rich Excellence in Teaching Award, 2024